 Posted on February 14, 2018

-We recommend implementing a zero-tolerance policy for harassment in your workplace.
-As we discussed in our last blog post on sexual harassment, employees should have clear guidelines on how to identify and report sexual harassment, and be encouraged to do so.
+We recommend that a company’s human resources department implements a zero-tolerance harassment policy for the workplace.
+As we discussed in our last blog post on sexual harassment, employees should have clear guidelines on how to identify and report sexual harassment to the human resources department, and be encouraged to do so.

 Posted on January 18, 2018

 All employees have the right to work in an environment that is free of sexual harassment or any form of discrimination.
-Under Title VII of the of the Civil Rights Act, employers have the responsibility to maintain a harassment- and discrimination-free workplace.
+It is up to leadership and the human resources department to meet the requirements of Title VII of the of the Civil Rights Act to maintain a harassment and discrimination-free workplace.

 Posted on January 16, 2018